Aluminium Profiles in the Sign Industry: Technical Guide

 - Corrosion resistance outdoors

-- Integrated functionality (LED mounting, drainage, snap-fit faces)
+- Integrated functionality (LED mounting, snap-fit faces)

 - Consistent accuracy